-With 68% of CPGs planning to invest in data visualization dashboards in order to advance their analytics, it is clear that data virtualization is key to not only centralizing analytics, but translating them into actionable insights that can help drive innovation.
+With 68% of CPGs planning to invest in data visualization dashboards in order to advance their analytics, it is clear that data virtualization is key to not only centralizing shopper analytics, but translating them into actionable insights that can drive innovation.

 5. Sales Center of Excellence (CoE)

-In addition to illustrating examples of high-equity program plans, a sales CoE can also store detailed customer profiles and program insights, including the objectives of each program, key demographics, available tactic creative, and downloadable customer sell-in materials.
+In addition to illustrating examples of high-equity program plans, a sales CoE can also be used to store detailed customer profiles and program insights, including the objectives of each program, key demographics, available tactic creative, and downloadable customer sell-in materials.
 It can also provide shopper marketing guidelines for program creative and a playbook of how to properly conduct post-event analysis.

 As CPG’s struggle to reverse sluggish sales trends and reinvigorate their brands, shopper marketing holds the greatest promise of building success.
-The companies that are able to eliminate the productivity barriers that have long plagued the shopper discipline and truly unleash the power of the practice will be the ones to re-gain shopper loyalty and secure shelf space among the private labels.
+The companies that are able to eliminate the productivity barriers that have long plagued the shopper discipline and unleash the power of the practice will be the ones to re-gain shopper loyalty and secure shelf space among the private labels.